-Traditional defined benefit plan: Your CaISTRS retirement benefit is a defined benefit pension that provides a fixed percentage of your final compensation based on your age when you retire and your years of service credit, not on how much you contribute or how well the CaISTRS Investment Portfolio performs:
+Traditional defined benefit plan: Your CalSTRS retirement benefit is a defined benefit pension that provides a fixed percentage of your final compensation based on your age when you retire and your years of service credit, not on how much you contribute or how well the CalSTRS Investment Portfolio performs:

-service credit x age factor x final compensation = your retirement benefit
+service credit × age factor × final compensation = your retirement benefit

-• Cash balance plans: The Defined Benefit Supplement Program is a cash balance plan.
+Cash balance plans: The Defined Benefit Supplement Program is a cash balance plan.
 A portion of your and your employer's contributions on eligible earnings are credited to your Defined Benefit Supplement account.
 Your account earns guaranteed interest and, when the Teachers' Retirement Board declares, additional earnings credits.
-At retirement, you are eligible to receive a lump-sum or annuity benefit that is based on your total account balance.
+At retirement, you're eligible to receive a lump-sum payment or an annuity based on your total account balance.